 This kind of approach gives space to creative learning tasks.
 What could such tasks be?
 If a student is better at researching – let them research part of the learning material.
 If a student is a good speaker – let them do the presentation of this material.
 If a student is good at Power-point – let them prepare the slides.
 If a student has an interest that helps them find certain learning material relevant – let them write about it or present it to the class.
-Personalized learning is blended with collaborative learning toward meaningful learning.
+Personalized and collaborative learning blend toward meaningful results.

 What should we consider when creating creative learning environments?

 In creative environments it is vital to accept that learning is connected to emotions.
 Focusing on acquiring knowledge is technical.
 To make learning meaningful we need to see the whole child, and that includes emotions.

 Here are 5 aspects for interaction supporting creativity from the perspective of taking emotions into account:

 Shared learning – such that in a pair or a group each student contributes aspects of the learning material.
 The good thing about such learning is that it enables children to make friends.
 Friends are more than peers.
 Friends are there for intimacy, and kindness and warmth.
 To make learning creative, just take the tasks a step further, and invite students to incorporate expression of their feelings based on life experiences into the products.